ansien/RapidFormBundle/README.md

 #### The solution
 This bundle will significantly speed up the creation of forms inside your Symfony application.
-With the provided PHP 8 attributes you can quickly build forms DTO and you won't have to maintain two different classes anymore.
+With the provided PHP 8 attributes you can quickly build forms by decorating your DTO and you won't have to maintain two different classes anymore.

 ## Installation
 You can install the package via Composer: